Peer Connections was formed in the summer of 2012 by merging two separate programs

-The San José State University Peer Mentor Program was established in Fall 2012, in order to ease the transition of first year students into college.
+The San José State University Peer Mentor Program was established in 2000 in order to ease the transition of first year students into college.
 Peer Mentors were assigned to MUSE (Metropolitan University Scholar's Experience) classes.
 These classes of no more than 25 students were designed to meet GE credit and to enable first year students to connect more easily with a professor and a peer mentor.
 The peer mentors would assist the professors in the classroom as a liaison to students.
 The students in MUSE classes reported that having a peer mentor in the class greatly assisted them to feel like they were part of a community and could actually succeed at SJSU.

 In addition to the classroom experience, peer mentors facilitated campus workshops and presentations designed to address key issues which first year students may face, such as homesickness, relationships, and test-taking.
 Peer mentors were also available for drop-in assistance, allowing students outside of MUSE classes and beyond first year to benefit from the peer mentors.

 The Peer Mentor Program began small and was initially housed in Royce Hall, the residence hall that was specified for First Year Students.
 As the program grew and the campus changed, the Peer Mentor Program moved to Clark Hall after the building's remodel.
 In the beginning the Peer Mentor Program had 12 mentors.
 The program grew to 60 mentors and then was scaled back when the MUSE classes were no longer being offered.